Well-clipped cones under finite quotients and applications to the cone conjecture: Well-clipped, neatly clipped, perfectly clipped cones

-\begin{proof} We use the intersection form on $S$ to define a hyperbolic cone in the Néron--Severi space $N^1(S)$.
-By duality between the nef and the Mori cones, it suffices for us to prove that any reduced irreducible curve $E$ of negative square on $S$ induces an integral orthogonal reflection.
-Showing that $E^2 \in \{-1,-2\}$ would conclude by Remark \ref{rem-root}.
+\begin{proof} We use the intersection form $q_S$ of $S$ to define the hyperbolic cone $\mathcal{H}(q_S)$ (that contains all ample divisor classes) in the Néron--Severi space $N^1(S)$.
+By duality, to show that the cone $\mathcal{C}_S$ is well-clipped in $\mathcal{H}(q_S)$, it suffices to prove that any reduced irreducible curve $E$ on $S$ with $-K_S\cdot E \ge 0$ and $E^2 < 0$ induces an integral orthogonal reflection.
+Showing that $E^2 \in \{-1,-2\}$ would conclude by Remark \ref{rem-hypAss}.
 Since $S$ is smooth, $E^2$ is an integer.

-Let $E$ be a reduced irreducible curve of negative square on $S$.
-We apply the Riemann-Roch formula

-By contradiction, assume that $E^2 \le -3$.
-Then $-K_S\cdot E > 0$.
-Since $E$ spans an extremal ray of the Mori cone of $S$, the cone theorem gives an elementary Mori contraction $\eps: S\to S'$ with exceptional divisor $E$.
-Computing discrepancies, one checks that $E$ is contracted to a terminal, hence smooth point of $S'$.
-Castelnuovo's contraction theorem applies and $E$ has square $-1$ in $S$, contradiction. \end{proof}
+By the genus formula \cite[I.15]{Beauv84}, we have